Writing blog posts that people actually read is one of the most valuable skills you need to have

 The introduction should be conversational like that of rest of your blog post.
 It should only contain 1-2 lines every paragraph, and that’s it.
 Or else, people skip the introduction part.

-If they skipped the introduction, you just primed your readers to skip the rest of the blog content as well.
+If they skip the introduction, you are just priming your readers to skip the rest of the blog content as well.
 If your readers read the introduction without skipping it, the chances of them reading the rest of the blog post will be very high.

 The core content of your blog post

-After the introduction, you need to expand the blog post outline you created in the content research phase.
+After the introduction, you need to expand the blog post outline that you created during the content research phase.

-You need to write content and expand the outline of your blog post.
+You need to write content and expand on the outline of your blog post.

 Why?